-Contributions by plan members are established by the Boards of Trustees, up to the maximum allowed by statute (not to exceed 0.5% of earnable compensation).
-The Boards of Trustees of the Employees' and Judicial Retirement Systems establish employer contribution rates, such rates which, when added to members' contributions, shall not exceed 1% of earnable compensation.
-For the fiscal year ended June 30, 2011, contributions of ERS "old plan" members were 0.45% of earnable compensation, 0.22% of which was paid by the employer.
+Contributions by plan members are established by the ERS Board of Trustees, up to the maximum allowed by statute (not to exceed 0.5% of earnable compensation).
+The ERS Board of Trustees establishes employer contribution rates, such rates which, when added to members' contributions, shall not exceed 1% of earnable compensation.
+For the fiscal year ended June 30, 2012, contributions of ERS "old plan" members were 0.45% of earnable compensation, 0.22% of which was paid by the employer.
 Contributions of ERS "new plan" members and of members of the Judicial and Legislative Retirement Systems were 0.23% of earnable compensation.
-There were no employer annual required contributions (ARC) for the fiscal years ended June 30, 2011, 2010 and 2009.